The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Flexibility and Practical Benefits of Random Forests

 \subsection{Incorporating Customer Features}

-A growing trend in online retailing and e-commerce is personalization.
+\Copy{rev:feature1}{A growing trend in online retailing and e-commerce is personalization.
 Due to the increasing access to personal information and computational power, retailers are able to implement personalized policies, including pricing and recommendation, for different customers based on his/her observed features.
 Leveraging personal information can greatly increase the garnered revenue of the firm.

-To offer a personalized assortment, the very first step is to incorporate the feature information into the choice model.
-It has been considered in many classic DCMs by including a term that is linear in the features; see \citet{train2009discrete} for a general treatment.
+The first step to offering a personalized assortment is incorporating the feature information into the choice model.
+It has been considered in many classic DCMs by including a linear term in the features.
+See \citet{train2009discrete} for a general treatment.
 In this section, we demonstrate that it is natural for random forests to capture customer features and return a binary choice forest that is aware of such information.
 Suppose the collected data of the firm have the form $(i_t, \bm x_t, \bm f_t)$ for customer $t$, where in addition to $(i_t, \bm x_t)$, the choice made and the offered set, the customer feature $\bm f_t\in [0,1]^M$ is also recorded (possibly normalized).
 The procedure in Section~\ref{sec:data_estimation} can be extended naturally.
 In particular, we may append $\bm f_t$ to $\bm x_t$, so that the predictor $(\bm x,\bm f)\in [0,1]^{M+N}$.
 Algorithm~\ref{alg:rf} can be modified accordingly.

 The resulting binary choice forest consists of $B$ binary choice trees.
 The splits of the binary choice tree now encode not only whether a product is offered, but also predictive feature information of the customer.
-For example, a possible binary choice tree illustrated in Figure~\ref{fig:tree-model} may result from the algorithm.
+For example, a possible binary choice tree illustrated in Figure~\ref{fig:tree-model} may result from the algorithm.}